10 Tips to Have a Happy and Safe Holi 2026

 • Keep Kids Safe: Supervise children and ensure they play with safe, non-toxic colors.

-• First-Aid Ready: Have a first-aid kit for minor injuries or irritations.
+• First-Aid Ready: Keep a first-aid kit on hand for treating minor injuries or irritations.

-• Avoid Excessive Food and Drinks: Moderation is key to avoid feeling unwell during the festivities.
+• Avoid Excessive Food and Drinks: Moderation is key to avoiding feeling unwell during the festivities.

 • Be Mindful of Others: Not everyone may want to participate in Holi celebrations.
 Respect their preferences.